exercism/website/docs/CONTRIBUTING.md

 ### React components

-- The JS for each component lives in `app/javascript/components/**/XXX.js`
+- The JS for each component lives in `app/javascript/components/**/XXX.js`.
-- The CSS for each component lives in `app/css/components/**/XXX.css`
+- The CSS for each component lives in `app/css/components/**/XXX.css`.
+- All components must have have a css class prefixed with `c-`.
+No other classes may start with `c-`.

 #### Server-side component class